cyface-de/android-backend/README.md

 }
 ```

-When you only have the id of a measurement and need the Measurement object please use dataCapturingService.loadMeasurement(mid)
+When you only have the id of a measurement and need the `Measurement` object please use `persistenceLayer.loadMeasurement(mid)`
-as this will load the correct metaData of the measurement from the database.
+to load the measurement with its metadata from the database.

+* **ATTENTION** The metadata of `MeasurementStatus#OPEN` and `MeasurementStatus#PAUSED`
-* Please be aware that the measurement metaData is only correct at the time when it’s loaded from the database but
+measurements is only valid in the moment it's loaded from the database.
+Changes
-changes after this call are not pushed into the object returned by this call.
+after this call are not pushed into the `Measurement` object returned by this call.

-* This data also contains the distance based on the GeoLocations captured.
-If capturing is still ongoing,
-the distance changes (~ each second) so make sure to call the persistenceLayer.loadCurrentlyCapturedMeasurement()
+In order to display the distance for an ongoing measurement (which changes about each second)
-method on each location update to always have the correct distance.
+make sure to call `persistenceLayer.loadCurrentlyCapturedMeasurement()` on each location
+update to always have the correct distance.
+Implement the `DataCapturingListener`
+interface to be notified on `onNewGeoLocationAcquired(GeoLocation)` events.

+* The metadata also contains the **distance** of the measurement based on the GeoLocations captured.

-* For already finished measurements use loadMeasurement(mid) or loadMeasurements() or loadMeasurements(MeasurementStatus).
+* To access all measurements, including `MeasurementStatus#FINISHED` and `MeasurementStatus#SYNCED` measurements use `loadMeasurement(mid)` or `loadMeasurements()` or `loadMeasurements(MeasurementStatus)`.

 ### TODO: add code sample for the usage of: